 All of the recommendations here are designed to help you cut expenses or extend your income so you can apply your excess cash to college loans.
 Check out these creative ways to start your journey to a life without student debt.

-If you’re serious about paying off your student loans, taking an aggressive approach is the best way to do it.
-Driving a cheaper car, moving into a less expensive house or apartment, and avoiding splurges are key to freeing up more money to tackle debt.
-“I was really against moving home, but putting my ego aside allowed me to pay off my loans faster than I could ever imagine,” Haley says, who paid off $29,000 in one year.
+If you’re serious about paying off your student loans faster, taking an aggressive approach is the best way to do it.
+Driving a cheaper car or taking public transportation, moving into a less expensive house or apartment, and avoiding splurges are key to freeing up more money to apply toward debt.
+And you may want to actually track your spend in a simple budget spreadsheet or on an app like Goodbudget Budget Planner that lets you sync and share a budget with a partner or roommate.